pulumi/docs/pulumi-hugo/STYLE-GUIDE.md

 This document defines some general styles we adhere to in the docs.

-## Use Inclusive Language
+## Language

 Words are important.
 Pulumi strives to use language that is clear, harmonious, and friendly to all readers.
 With these goals in mind, we use the following guidelines:

 * Avoid ableist language:
   * Instead of _crazy_ try _wild_.
   * Instead of _click_ use _select_.
   * Instead of _dummy_ use _placeholder_.
 * Avoid unnecessarily gendered language: Instead of _guys_ try _folks_, _yall_, or _everyone_.
-* Avoid using violent language (e.g., _kill_)
+* Avoid using violent language (e.g., _kill_).
 * Avoid pop-culture references as such references may not be familiar to all readers.
+* Instead of "go to," use "navigate".
+* Avoid directional words.
+Instead, link directly to the section you are referencing.

 ## Headings